lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

    ```{attention}
    It must be Python 3.9.9
    ```

+9. Reboot the Raspberry Pi.
-9. Modify the Raspberry Pi to run the ws2811 library.
+10. Modify the Raspberry Pi to run the ws2811 library.

    Reference: [Connect and Control WS2812 RGB LED Strips via Raspberry Pi](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)